“I would love to see a list of self-care ideas to try for increased well-being and health.”

 Also read: How to turn your weaknesses into strengths

-12. Cook a healthy, nutritious, and delicious meal for yourself.
+12. Cook a healthy, nutritious, or simply delicious meal for yourself

 If you haven’t had a really healthy, nutritious meal in a while, you may feel grumpy and unmotivated to do anything.